Tapalina/whatsapp_Chat_Analyzer/README.md

 - Message Sentiment Analysis: The analyzer can perform sentiment analysis on the messages to determine their emotional tone (positive, negative, or neutral).

 - Interactive Dashboard: The project includes an interactive dashboard that presents the analysis results in a user-friendly and visually appealing manner.

+ Website is currently hosted on Streamlit Cloud.
+You can find it at (https://tapalina-whatsapp-chat-analyzer-app-8dalo6.streamlit.app/).
+ Various python libraries like emoji, matplotlib, pandas ,seaborn , streamlit , urlextract,  wordcloud, regex , etc. are used to provide different functionalities of application.

+ Here is a glimmpse of how the application works........